Corn, it’s cheap.

 Do’s and Don’ts When Feeding Deer

-- There may be some debate, but cracked and shelled corn both seem okay.
-There was a study that found cracked corn is more digestible.
+- There may be some debate, but shelled and cracked corn both seem okay.
+There was a study that found cracked corn for deer is more digestible.

 - Make sure to use a feeder that keeps the feed covered and dry.
 This will prevent the feed from getting moldy.
 If the feed becomes moldy, it is best to not feed it to them.